The Russia Investigations: 5 Takeaways About The Inescapable Nunes Memo

 But that story appeared on Oct.
 31, 2016 — 10 days after the FBI and DOJ applied for their warrant on Page, according to the memo declassified and released Friday.
 The evidence now shows the FBI certainly thought there was a connection, and it has since become clear the bureau had been running a counterintelligence investigation since July 2016.

 Was the Times' story a sin of omission by the FBI or one of commission?
-Did the people who talked with Times reporters Eric Lightblau and Steven Lee Myers not know about the investigative work that was then underway — or did they mislead the reporters because they wanted to protect their work and not spook potential targets of the investigation in Trump world?
+Did the people who talked with Times reporters Eric Lichtblau and Steven Lee Myers not know about the investigative work that was then underway — or did they mislead the reporters because they wanted to protect their work and not spook potential targets of the investigation in Trump world?

-Further confusing the matter is a Washington Post story from April of 2017.
+Further confusing the matter is a Washington Post story from April 2017.
 It describes a FISA warrant targeting Page "last summer," based in part on his trip to Moscow and what it calls prior contacts with Russian intelligence operatives.

 Does that mean the Oct.
 21, 2016, warrant application referenced in the declassified memo was actually a reauthorization of an earlier one?
 There is no independent accounting of events at this time to clear up these questions.

-Note: A previous version of this story misspelled Eric Lichtblau's last name as Eric Lightblau.